 By Carol Surya, author, psychologist, game developer and workshop facilitator.
 Her practical parenting book, ParentMagic – Raising Kids stems from experience gained over the last 20 years working with children and their parents worldwide.
+You will find her company, Raising Kids Positively on Jozikids and Kznkids

 Is positive parenting simply about being ‘positive’ towards our kids?
 Is it about talking positively instead of negatively, or disciplining without loosing your cool?